 3. Describe the quality use of medicines' issues surrounding these therapeutic agents in the treatment of these conditions and continue to develop clinical skills and communication skills in the therapeutic management of these conditions.

 4. Identify the principles of drug stability and discuss pharmacy practice issues relating to storage of injectable drug products.

 5. Describe the formulation and manufacture of injectable dosage forms and sterile drug products.

-6. Understand the skills required in the preparation of aseptic injectable pharmaceutical products and issues surrounding sterility testing, drug compatibility and isotonicity.
+6. Understand the skills required in the preparation of aseptic injectable pharmaceutical products and issues surrounding drug compatibility and isotonicity.